A Sequential Framework Towards an Exact SDP Verification of Neural Networks: Experiments

 It can be observed that when the network is small, the original SDP procedure is already sufficient.
 However, as the number of hidden layers grows, Algorithm \ref{alg:main} shows its strength by certifying more data points.
 The penalization approach remains ineffective although sometimes it decreases the trace gap.

-It should be noted that when a small Q generates a valid cut (in this case Q=5), increasing that partition number (Q=20) will not improve the performance in general, as can be noticed in the 2 cases with 15 hidden layers.
+It should be noted that when a small Q cannot generate enough valid cuts (in this case Q=5), increasing that partition number (Q=20) will generally improve the performance, as can be noticed in the 2 cases with 15 hidden layers.
+This is also an empirical verification of Lemma~\ref{lemma:asymptotic_recovery}.

 The objective $\hat f_i^*(\mathcal{X})$ of (\ref{eq: sdp_relaxed_certification_problem}) for the aforementioned approaches is shown in Figure \ref{fig:obj} for 5 data points each.